-Luckily, all of these mistakes are avoidable if you know what to look for.
-Here, we provide you the tips you need to avoid these common mistakes before you make them.
+Luckily, all of these mistakes are avoidable if you know where they lurk.
+Here, we identify 17 key mistakes and teach you how to avoid them.

 The amount the lender says you can afford may be very different from the amount you can comfortably afford.
 The lender may know your income and even your debt-to-income ratio, but that’s all they’ve considered at the preapproval stage.

 Your lender doesn’t know how much you pay for groceries, utilities, gas and insurance, or how much of your budget these bills will consume when you move.
 Your lender also doesn’t know that you love to travel, eat out regularly or see as many concerts or shows as you can get tickets for.